ComplianceAsCode/ComplianceAsCode.github.io/_posts/2021-11-11-comparing-datastream-tool.md

 its full potential can be unleashed by turning it into a service that runs on every Pull Request proposed to the project.
 This way, Pull Request reviewers can easily review differences and act upon.

-Based on this premise, we have introduced a new Github Action Job that runs on a Pull Request, generates two datastream files, one from current main branch and one containing the changes proposed by the Pull Request.
+Based on this premise, we have introduced a new [Github Action Job](https://github.com/ComplianceAsCode/content/blob/master/.github/workflows/compare-ds.yaml) that runs on a Pull Request.
+It generates two datastream files, one from current main branch and one containing the changes proposed by the Pull Request.
 With these two files, it runs the `compare_ds.py` tool producing an output that contains the differences between them.
 The job also takes advantage of [Content Test Filtering](https://github.com/mildas/content-test-filtering) tool to detect which product it should build based on what are the changes in the Pull Request similarly as it's described in [SSGTS GH Actions](https://complianceascode.github.io/template/2021/08/27/integrating-ssgts-into-gha.html).